Speakers Day 1 - April 21 2021

 Emma did her PhD in the area of industrial waste products and waste water.
 She thereafter engaged in numerous R&D project with the industry until she became a Professor in Environmental Engineering.
 She also spent a few years in ABB, focusing on disruptive solutions and business models for the utility segment.
 Dr Nehrenheim has been in Northvolt since 2017 and has led and built the environmental and sustainability track.
 As Chief Environmental Officer, she is running the factory sustainability, global business sustainability as well as the newly established business unit Revolt which will bring LIB's recycling into the raw material strategy of Northvolt.

-Managing Director, Stena Recycling Group
+Executive Director, Stena Recycling Group/Managing Director BatteryLoop

 Transforming the future with Circular Economy at Volvo Car Group